phxql/argon2-jvm/README.md

 * Linux x86-64
 * Windows x86
 * Windows x86-64
+* Darwin (OSX)

-If your operating system isn't in the list, you have to get a compiled version of the Argon2 C library and specify the `jna.library.path`.
-See [this documentation](https://java-native-access.github.io/jna/4.2.1/com/sun/jna/NativeLibrary.html) on where to place the library.
+If your operating system isn't in the list, have a look at [this documentation](docs/compile-argon2.md).

 ```
 // Create instance